 - Project Jupyter first appeared in 2014

 - See also: julia, python, r, haskell, ruby, json, markdown, html, latex, restructuredtext, jquery, maple, mathematica, sagemath, mathematica-editor, octave, rstudio-editor, scilab, spyder-editor

-- I have 19 facts about Project Jupyter. what would you like to know? email me and let me know how I can help.
+- Have a question about Project Jupyter not answered here?
+Email me and let me know how I can help.